 Departures: Daily between May 15 - Oct 15 (weather permitting)

 *There is a minimum age requirement of 10 years.

-Not to be missed is the 3 kilometre gondola linking Whistler and Blackcomb Mountains; you’ll enjoy unparalleled views of the spectacular mountain and its stunning Valley.
+Not to be missed is the 3-kilometre gondola linking Whistler and Blackcomb Mountains.
+The Guinness World Record-breaking PEAK 2 PEAK Gondola provides an unparalleled perspective of British Columbia's rooftop providing incomparable views of the spectacular mountain and its stunning Valley.